Working overseas is a popular alternative career for many doctors.

 Take us through a typical day?

 Some days are better than others days!
-But a typical day starts in the morning at 8am when I meet the village health team members (these are non trained medical volunteers) who go around the communities looking for the sick people.
+But a typical day starts in the morning at 8am when I meet the village health team members (these are non-trained medical volunteers) who go around the communities looking for the sick people.

 Tell us more about your plans for a new clinic and what kind of help / resources do you need?

-Over the months I have worked here, I have seen a great need of Medicare in this community more than I thought I knew in the beginning.
+Over the months I have worked here, I have seen a great need of Medicare in this community, more than I thought I knew in the beginning.
 Therefore my plan is to build a mini health center with an inpatient section.
-I have also seen a great need for antenatal and maternity services, not forgetting the mini laboratory that can at least help in confirming some of the common diseases we have here in the community.
+I have also seen a great need for antenatal and maternity services.
+Not forgetting the mini laboratory that can at least help in confirming some of the common diseases we have here in the community.

 This however, will require me to buy a land about two acres to allow for future expansion as I dream to build a big and standard hospital in the future that can be to care of more than just this community.

-There is a need to buy or receive donation (from another hospital) of hospital equipments that can help in proper and smooth running of the hospital.
-Since this is a starting medical Centre I will basically need everything from stethoscopes, thermometers to CBC machines, microscopes, hospital beds and mattresses, hospital vehicle, solar system since electricity is always on and off here.
+There is a need to buy or receive donation (from another hospital) of hospital equipment that can help in proper and smooth running of the hospital.
+Since this is a starting medical centre, I will basically need everything from stethoscopes, thermometers to CBC machines, microscopes, hospital beds and mattresses, hospital vehicle, solar system since electricity is always on and off here.
 I have written out a list and budget that I can avail for reference.